 Don’t believe it’s possible?
-Cell phone addiction is real—check this out.
+Cell phone addiction is real.
 The average person checks their phone a whopping 100 times a day, according to The Daily Mail.
 If you’re ready to reclaim some of your time and break your digital addiction, you could go cold turkey and go back to using a bare-bones phone.
 If you’re more interested in moderating your usage, try these tips that Adam Alter, a professor of marketing at NYU and author of Irresistible: The Rise of Addictive Technology and the Business of Keeping Us Hooked, shared with The Week.
 1) Turn off all non-essential notifications, and keep your phone as far from you as possible.
 2) Give yourself set periods of time to check email, Facebook, etc., so you don’t end up mindlessly fooling around on your phone for an hour when you only meant to give your newsfeed a quick glance.
 3) Replace the habit.
 Instead of reaching for your phone, grab a magazine or book instead.

 Eat at home more

 If you’re hooked on takeout, it’s probably taking a toll on your bank account and your health.
 Cooking at home is cheaper and better for your waistline than ordering in or eating out, since you’re in charge of the ingredients.
 Then stock your kitchen with the right tools and have some go-to weeknight recipes; that way you can take a lot of the time and frustration out of meal planning.
 Apps such as Yummly and Mealboard simplify the process by generating shopping lists and letting you filter recipes by prep time, nutrition, seasonality, and more.
 These are the 45 foods you’ve been buying that you could cook at home.